 A life-long devotee of George Bernard Shaw's writing and life's philosophies, Gingold Theatrical Group founding artistic director, David Staller, was inspired to present every play Shaw wrote as a direct response to unstable and alarming world events.
 Bringing together like-minded colleagues, Mr. Staller created GTG to share Shaw’s works and ideals with others.
 Shaw believed in each person's need to challenge societal expectations and to forge our individual paths in life, while actively taking responsibility for our own actions and place in society.
-All of Shaw's plays address the need for equal Human Rights for all.
+All of Shaw's plays address the need for equal Human Rights and free speech for all.

 Gingold Theatrical Group is dedicated to presenting plays about Human Rights using the work of George Bernard Shaw as our platform.
 In this regard, GTG’s goal is to carve a permanent niche for the work of George Bernard Shaw within the social and cultural life of New York; bringing his canon and precepts to larger audiences while encouraging individuals to breathe these humanitarian ideals into their contributions for the future.